GSA-TTS/identity-dev-docs/_pages/support.md

 </div>
       <h5>Check validity of signature</h5>
       <p>
-        There may be other reasons Login.gov cannot successfully validate your application’s signatures using the information you have provided in the Login.gov Partner Dashboard for the application.
+        There may be other reasons Login.gov cannot successfully validate your application’s signatures using the information you have provided in the Login.gov Partner Portal for the application.
 We have created a <a class="usa-link" href="https://dashboard.int.identitysandbox.gov/tools/saml_request"> web-based tool</a> that lets you check this easily.
         <br/><br/>
         If you find your signature cannot be validated using this process, you will have to investigate what may be causing these problems and make changes on your side until validation succeeds.
       </p>